NCAR/iotwx-manual/flash/README.md

 * `iotwx_id` should contain a _unique_ identifier for you station as a whole -- that is to say, if you have multiple nodes on the same _physical station_, they would share the same `iotwx_id`.
 This identifier is also used in the data portal.

-* `iotwx_mq_ip` contains the ip address (e.g. ''172.88.0.13"") of the MQTT broker you will be using.
+* `iotwx_mq_ip` contains the ip address (e.g. `''172.88.0.13"`) of the MQTT broker you will be using.
 At the moment only one such broker is allowed.
-You may use the FQDN ("mymqttsite.wx") but the IP address uses less power by reducing the time WiFi is on to do DNS lookups.
+You may use the FQDN (`"mymqttsite.wx"`) but the IP address uses less power by reducing the time WiFi is on to do DNS lookups.

-* `iotwx_mq_port` contains the port number of the broker, which is typically "1883".
+* `iotwx_mq_port` contains the port number of the broker, which is typically `"1883"`.

 * `iotwx_publish_interval` contains the interval you wish your station to transmit in _minutes_.
 Note this is relevant primarily for the Atmos node which continuously transmits at the specified interval.
 Hydro and Aero nodes only transmit when there is data to transmit.